Online Cash Advance Loans Rife with Fraud, FTC Warns

-Staying Safe When Applying for an Online Cash Advance
+Staying Safe When Requesting an Online Cash Advance

 Legitimate online cash advance sites and businesses are never going to ask a borrower for money upfront.
 If this request is made, the borrower would be wise to leave the site immediately.
 Consumers should check for encryption software and confirm that a site’s status bar features the lock icon.

 Borrowers are advised to use strong passwords for added protection when creating them.
 This is especially important when conducting financial business online.
 Strong passwords can protect a borrower’s data from thieves.
 Before requesting a loan, consumers should use the internet and other sources, such as word of mouth, to discern the reputation of companies that offer credit.

 How to Shop for the Best Cash Advance Loan